 • Rowland Hall was selected in the spring of 2011 by the Malone Family Foundation as the only school in Utah, and one of only 50 schools nationally, to receive a $2 million endowment for the funding of educational opportunities for students who show enthusiasm and motivation for academic excellence and whose family demonstrates financial need.

 • Rowland Hall has the best policy debate team in Utah as well as one of the top teams in the country.
-We are the only Utah school, and one of 13 schools nationally, to be designated by the National Forensic League as a debate “School of Excellence.”
+We are the only Utah school, and one of the few schools nationally, to be designated by the National Forensic League as a debate “School of Excellence.”
 Rowland Hall qualified 23 national debaters in the last five years, the highest in our district.
-In 2014-2015, at almost every national tournament in which they competed, our debaters won awards and no Utah team ever has had multiple teams in elimination rounds as often as Rowland Hall debate.
+In 2014-2015, our debaters won awards at almost every national tournament in which they competed.
+No Utah team ever has had multiple teams in elimination rounds as often as Rowland Hall debate.
 Their success has earned them the reputation of one of the best policy programs on the Western side of the country.

 • We have the strongest Jazz Band program in the state and our musicians consistently win local and regional jazz competitions, including the Peaks competition in 2015.

-• Our literary magazine, Tessarae, consistently wins of the annually National Council of Teachers of English top award for U.S. high school literary magazines.
+• Our literary magazine, Tesserae, consistently wins national awards for high school literary magazines.

 • Two-thirds of our Middle School and Upper School students participate in at least one of the 17 sports offered through the school's athletic program.